 In market research or in any other forms of social, economic or business research interval data plays a pivotal role.
 What makes interval data so popular and in-demand is because interval data supports almost all statistical test and transformations in obtaining quantitative data.

 Interval data has very distinctive attributes that make it distinct in comparison to nominal data, ordinal data or even ratio data.
 Interval data doesn’t have a defined absolute zero point which is present in ratio data.
 The lack of absolute point zero makes comparisons of direct magnitudes impossible.
 For example, Object A is twice as large as Object B is not a possibility in interval data.

 Interval Data Analysis

-Since interval data is quantitative data type almost all the methods used to analyze quantitative can be used.
+Since interval data is quantitative analysis data type almost all the methods used to analyze quantitative can be used.
 Here are a few examples:

 1. Trend analysis

 Trend analysis is a popular interval data analysis technique, used to draw trends and insights by capturing survey data over a certain period of time.
 In other words, a trend analysis on interval data is conducted by capturing data using an interval scale survey in multiple iterations, using the same question.

 Analysis conducted to evaluate an organization’s strengths, weaknesses, opportunities, and threats is called SWOT analysis and is widely used to evaluate interval data.
 Strengths and weaknesses are internal aspects of an organization while opportunities and threat are external to an organization.
 An organization can measure interval data to evaluate market competition as well as plan future marketing activities using the SWOT analysis results.